tukanoma/WebPlaya/README.md

 ### Keyboard shortcuts.

 - Play or Pause : Space key
+- Fast-forward or Fast-rewind 10s :  ➡️ or ⬅️
-- Fast-forward or rewind 1s :  ➡️ or ⬅️
+- Forward or rewind 1s : Shift + ➡️ or ⬅️
-- Fast-forward or rewind 1/10s : Shift + ➡️ or ⬅️
+- Forward or rewind 1/50s : Shift + Ctrl + ➡️ or ⬅️
 - Volume : ⬆️ or ⬇️
 - Mute audio :  M key
 - Fullscreen : F key